mbarre8/VBA-challenge/README.md

 Sub stockmarket()

-'declare variables for for look through workbook
+'Declare worksheet as variable
 Dim ws As Worksheet

+'loop through each active worksheet in workbook
 For Each ws In Worksheets
  ws.Activate

-Dim ticker As String
+'declare all data items as variables through workbook Dim ticker As String
 Dim lastrow As Double
 Dim summarytable As Integer